PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

 Feasibility
 ~~~~~~~~~~~

-Due to approximation errors, CPO may take a bad step and produce an infeasible iterate :math:`\pi_k`.
+Due to approximation errors, CPO may take the wrong step and produce an
-CPO recovers the update from an infeasible case by proposing an update to decrease the constraint value purely:
+infeasible iterate :math:`\pi_k`.
+CPO recovers the update from an infeasible
+case by proposing an update to decrease the constraint value purely:

 .. math::
     :label: cpo-eq-16

     \boldsymbol{\theta}^*=\boldsymbol{\theta}_k-\sqrt{\frac{2 \delta}{b^T H^{-1} b}} H^{-1} b

 As before, this is followed by a line search.
-This approach is principled, because it uses the limiting search direction as the intersection of the trust region and the constraint region shrinks to zero.
+This approach is principled
+because it uses the limiting search direction as the intersection of the trust
+region and the constraint region shrinks to zero.

 ------